mrjones2014/op.nvim/README.md

 1Password for Neovim!
 Create items using strings from the current buffer as fields, and insert item reference URIs (e.g. `op://vault-name/item-name/field-name`) directly from Neovim.
+Edit Secure Notes directly in Neovim.
 Works with biometric unlock!

 <!-- panvimdoc-ignore-start -->